 Image by wayhomestudio on Freepik

-Single-task focus: Give your full attention to the speaker and let go of the multitasking frenzy.
+Single-task focus: Give your full attention to the speaker and

 We often pride ourselves on our ability to juggle multiple tasks at once, but when it comes to listening, multitasking is a recipe for disaster.
 Trying to listen while checking emails, scrolling through social media, or even thinking about our own to-do list dilutes our attention and hinders our comprehension.
 This inattentional blindness prevents us from grasping the full depth and nuance of the speaker's message.